SilentNightSound/GI-Model-Importer/UsageInstructions.md

 &nbsp;
 ### Complete Model Overrides

 Still under development, see videos at the top of this page for more explanations.
 I do not yet have this working reliably, so try at your own peril.
 Some tips/observations I have found during my experiments:

-- Basic concept is to overlap the model you are replacing with the new one as closely as possible, then transferring the vertex groups, weights and colors over
+- Basic concept is to overlap the model you are replacing with the new one as closely as possible, then transferring the vertex groups, weights, colors and custom properties over
 - Model needs to be approximately the same complexity (vertex/edges) and shape otherwise the transfer will not work well.
 Even if the models are very similar, may still run into issues.
 - Models that are too far removed from the original are not possible since there is no way to assign the blend indices and vertices in a way that makes sense (can still be doable if you give up on animations working correctly/at all)
 - Complicated hair structure is a nightmare.
 There is a reason almost every character in Genshin has simple hair.
 Unless you are amazing with blender, I recommend just assigning all the hair to the head vertex group and giving up on trying to get wavy hair movement working (or stick with the original hair)
 - Make sure that all the vertices in the model have weight/are assigned to a group, and that the groups are correct.
-Often, the weight transfer can end up transferring the hand and arm groups to incorrect areas since they are so close to the body (would be better to T-pose model, but I'm not sure if the game models have enough information to change their pose).
+Often, the weight transfer can end up transferring the hand and arm groups to incorrect areas since they are so close to the body (would be better to T-pose model, but I'm not sure yet how to load pose information from the constant buffers).
 Fingers are also problematic
 - Models only use 2 UV maps - one for the head, and one for the body.
 Some characters actually use a third for things like skirts, but that is just a duplicate copy of the body texture and I'm not sure if it can be modified (testing to come)
 - Which UV a specific vertex uses depends on which object the game assigns it to.
 As far as I can tell, the game hardcodes a certain index value for each character and separates based on that.
 Currently looking into ways to change this and increase flexibility
 - May have to rotate the model relative to the original if is face down when loaded (not sure what causes this, shows up with mmd models)